 • Any existing security assessment that was prepared within the last three years

-Applications are now open.
-You can apply by clicking here.
-Applications and supporting information are due by Sunday, Dec.
-15.
+Applications and supporting information are due by Sunday, Nov.
+20.

 ADDITIONAL JFRE FUND INFORMATION